>>> def simple_coroutine(): # (1)

 This infinite loop means this coroutine will keep on accepting values and producing results as long as the caller sends them.
 This coroutine will only terminate when the caller calls

-on it, or when it’s garbage collected because there are no more references to it. -
+.close()on it, or when it’s garbage collected because there are no more references to it. -

 The

-statement here suspends the coroutine, produces a result to the caller, and—later—gets a value sent by the caller to the coroutine, which resumes its infinite loop.
+yieldstatement here suspends the coroutine, produces a result to the caller, and—later—gets a value sent by the caller to the coroutine, which resumes its infinite loop.

-can be simple local variables: no instance attributes or closures are needed to keep the context between calls.
-Example 4 are doctests to show the averager
+The advantage of using a coroutine is that total and count can be simple local variables: no instance attributes or closures are needed to keep the context between calls.
+Example 4 are doctests to show the averager coroutine in operation.

 >>> coro_avg = averager() # (1)